C2DH/ranketwo/_assignments/social-media-historians/02-historical perspective.md

 | Radio broadcasts |  |  |  |  |
 | Film recording of a lecture with slides by a renowned scholar on the topic of technology and communication (16 min)  |  |  |  |  |

+*This is a simplification of the technological processes involved in uploading and viewing a YouTube video.
+For more detailed information on these processes, check out [this 2016 infographic from How It Works](https://www.howitworksdaily.com/wp-content/uploads/2016/04/How-YouTube-works-1024x891.jpg).

 <!-- section -->